coco-project/backends/docs/container_backends.md

 docker run ... -v /var/run/docker.sock:/var/run/docker.sock ...
 ```

+Additionally, you don't have to setup special networking since Docker already has the `docker0` interface, which conforms with the networking specification.
+You can use its IPv4 address (see `ifconfig`) for the internal IP field.

 ### Configuring the Docker daemon

 Some adjustments should be made to the default Docker configuration for best security.
 They are however optional.